-Key Description Starts a numerator. ► or ▼ Ends a subexpression. \frown \frown or \bigcirc ends all pending subexpressions.
-Invokes selection mode, in which the Selection environment is active. \bullet Starts a parenthesized term. \triangleright or \bigtriangledown ends the term.
+Key Description Starts a numerator. ▶ or ▼ Ends a subexpression. $\blacktriangleright$ $\triangleright$ or $\blacktriangleright$ ends all pending subexpressions.
+Invokes selection mode, in which the Selection environment is active. • Starts a parenthesized term. $\blacktriangleright$ or $\bigtriangledown$ ends the term.
 (SPC) Enters the current separator (, or ;) for multiple parenthetical arguments of functions and the terms of complex numbers.
-(EVAL) Exits the EquationWriter application and evaluates the equation.
-(ENTER) Returns the equation to the stack and exits the Equation writer application.
-(CANCEL) Exits the Equation Writer application without saving the equation. loggles scrotting mode.
-In scrolling mode, the menu display (A) the equation in the indicated direction Press FICTURE again (or CANCEL) to return to the previous mode.
-(Exception: Pressing \bigtriangledown with an algebraic on the stack, starts the EquationWriter in scrolling mode and when you exit-with CANCEL or (TURE)-you invoke the selection mode.)
-EDIT In entry mode, returns the equation to the command line for editing.
-STO Returns the equation to the stack as a graphic object.
+EVAL Exits the EquationWriter application and evaluates the equation.
+ENTER Returns the equation to the stack and exits the EquationWriter application.
+CANCEL Exits the EquationWriter application without saving the equation.
+PICTURE Toggles scrolling mode.
+In scrolling mode, the menu keys are erased; if the equation is larger than the display, (A) (V) (A) (b) scroll the display window over the equation in the indicated direction.
+Press PICTURE again (or CANCEL) to return to the previous mode.
+(Exception: Pressing $\bigtriangledown$ with an algebraic on the stack, starts the EquationWriter in scrolling mode and when you exit-with (CANCEL) or (¶)(PICTURE)-you invoke the selection mode.)
+In entry mode, returns the equation to the command line for editing.
+(STO) Returns the equation to the stack as a graphic object.
 (See chapter 9 for more details about graphic objects.)